Complete Guide to Japanese

 Another important distinction in the complete guide is that it does not try to hide or avoid more casual but perfectly acceptable aspects of the language.
 Many textbooks often avoid styles of speech and vocabulary you would normally use regularly with close friends, family, and acquaintances!
 In this guide, you will be introduced to all aspects of the language based on real-world practicality and usefulness; not on an artificial, filtered version of what others consider to be "proper" Japanese.

 There are a large number of useful tools on the web for learning Japanese.
 Not only are there excellent online dictionaries, which are often better than many print dictionaries, there are also great tools and social networking sites for online collaboration and language study.

 In order to fully utilize these online resources or if you're reading this book online, you'll need to setup your computer to support Japanese.

 You can see a full list of these resources and instructions on how to setup your computer at the following link:

 I'm currently writing this as quickly as possible without a lot of proofreading so there WILL be many typos and mistakes for the first few revisions.
-Please feel free to point out any mistakes in the comments.
-I may delete your comment after making the correction to keep the comment sections clean for more in-depth discussion but I do appreciate them very much!!

 The Complete Guide is currently NOT licensed under a creative commons or any other license.
 I might consider some kind of license when I finish the first draft.